TimoStroehlein/dhbw-bigdata-mtg/README.md

 # Big Data - MTG API

-Implementation of an ETL Workflow with Airflow, downloading all cards from the MTG API, exporting the data to MongoDB and make the data accessible through a Node.js React App.
+Implementation of an ETL Workflow with Airflow, downloading all cards from the MTG API, exporting the cards to MongoDB and make the cards accessible through a Node.js React App.

 > Exam of the lecture Big Data at the University DHBW Stuttgart